babashka/process/README.md

   current thread until process is finished.
     - `:command`: the command that was passed to create the process.

-  The returned record implements `IDeref`, realizing it is equivalent to calling `check` on the record.
+  The returned record may be passed to `deref`.
+Doing so will run `check` on the record.

   Supported options:
     - `:in`, `:out`, `:err`: objects compatible with `clojure.java.io/copy` that